aztecrex/engineer-site/src/articles/host-it-on-aws.md

 I chose to use an _Origin Access Identity (OAI)_ so that I could limit the access to the Origin bucket to only CloudFront.
 Many tutorials instead advise that the bucket be made _public read_ to avoid the need to configure CloudFront authorization.
+I don't like the idea of access outside of the design so I chose to lock it down.

 The trouble is that, after all these years, AWS still doesn't allow you to provision an OAI through CloudFormation.
-I chose to create a single OAI through the CLI, then capture it in the template defaults.
+So I created a single OAI through the CLI, then captured it in the template defaults.
 In a future revision I may develop a custom CloudFormation resource to do this.

 ## Final Touches

-For SEO, I wanted access to occur through only one domain.
-So if someone types _www.gregwiley.com_ or a browser tries to be helpful and assume that domain, I want the browser to be redirected to _gregwiley.com_.
+For SEO (don't laugh), I wanted access to occur through only one domain.
+So if someone typed _www.gregwiley.com_ or a browser tried to be helpful and assume that domain, I wanted the browser to be redirected to _gregwiley.com_.

-I didn't want to spin up a server (hourly charges) to do the redirect so I chose to use a built-in capability of S3.
+I didn't want to spin up a server (hourly charges) to do the redirect so I used a built-in capability of S3.
 S3 allows you to redirect _every request_ to a prescribed URL.
 It would mean dedicating a bucket to the purpose but there would be no additional cost sine nothing would be stored in it.
 I added two new resources to the